JTerwel/real-time_interaction_search/readme.txt

 		>> lc
 		- If mongodb isn't set up properly the 2nd line will faill
 		- If everything works correctly, the last line should return a DataFrame of >=4029 rows and 47 columns
+- Open auto_check.py and add the following details:
+	- Recepients (line 38)
+	- Bot email address (line 94)
+	- Bot email password (line 95)
+	Note: if Bot email is not gmail, mailserver & mailport (lines 90 & 91) should be updated as well

 =========================